 All passengers are required to arrive at the ferry 30 minutes prior to departure.

-Ferry check-in involves ones person to drive your car onto the ferry.
+Ferry check-in involves one person driving your car onto the ferry.
 Family members board via the passenger ramp.

-A cafe onboard serves conveniences including today’s newspaper, hot tea and coffee, light snacks including cakes, sandwiches and pastries, pasties, meat pies and sausage rolls.
+A cafe onboard serves conveniences including today’s newspaper, hot tea, and coffee, and light snacks including cakes, sandwiches and pastries, pasties, meat pies, and sausage rolls.

 There are also toilets on board.

 We spent the trip on the top deck.
 We didn’t know how wavey it was going to be and wanted to be prepared with fresh air.

 Disembarking the Kangaroo Island ferry

 Similarly, when disembarking the Kangaroo Island ferry, the driver is called downstairs to drive the car off the ferry.
 There are spaces to park once the car has been driven off the ferry.
 Passengers are required to walk to the car to meet the driver.